Willian (footballer, born 1986): Cruzeiro

 On 14 July 2013, Willian signed a one-year loan deal with Cruzeiro, with Diego Souza moving permanently in the opposite direction.
 Roughly one year later, he was bought outright for a fee of €3.5 million; he also appeared regularly as his side achieved back-to-back Brasileirão titles in 2013 and 2014.

 During the 2015 campaign, Willian became an undisputed starter under new manager Mano Menezes; during the manager's debut on 6 September, he scored four goals in a 5–1 home routing of Figueirense.

 Palmeiras

 On 11 January 2017, Willian signed for Palmeiras after being involved in an exchange with Robinho.
 Regularly used in his first year, he won the 2018 Série A with the club, and finished the year with 17 goals overall.

-After scoring another 16 goals in 2018, Willian spent the most of the 2019 campaign sidelined due to a knee injury.
+After scoring another 16 goals in 2018, Willian spent most of the 2019 campaign sidelined due to a knee injury.
 In the 2020 season, he won the Campeonato Paulista, the Copa do Brasil and the Copa Libertadores, but did not feature in the latter's Final.

 On 26 June 2021, Willian renewed his contract with Verdão until December 2022.
+On 20 December, however, he left the club amidst an offer from Fluminense.

+Fluminense

+On 21 December 2021, Willian was announced at Flu on a two-year deal.
+He scored his first goal for the club on 10 February 2022, netting the equalizer in a 2–1 Campeonato Carioca home win over rivals Botafogo.

+Mainly a backup to Germán Cano, Willian won two consecutive Carioca titles with the club, but featured very rarely in the 2023 campaign.

+Loan to Athletico Paranaense

+On 20 March 2023, Fluminense announced the loan of Willian to Athletico Paranaense until the end of the year.
+He was also a backup option during his second spell at Furacão, but still scored four goals.

+Santos

+On 28 December 2023, Santos announced the signing of Willian on a one-year deal.
+He made his debut for the club the following 20 January, replacing Julio Furch in a 1–0 away win over Botafogo-SP.

+Willian scored his first goal for Peixe on 11 February 2024, netting his team's second in a 2–2 away draw against Mirassol.

+América Mineiro

+On 28 February 2025, Willian terminated his link with Santos and joined América Mineiro.